MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-system-offline.md

 ## Understanding offline vs. online capabilities

-Once an offline profile is configured and user assigned, following the initial sync to download data, the mobile app will _always_ runs offline-first.
+Once an offline profile is configured and user assigned, following the initial sync to download data, the mobile app will _always_ run offline-first.
 This functionality optimizes performance and creates a consistent experience for frontline workers as they move through areas with and without internet connection.

 1.	**Online**: Occurs when there is internet but no offline profile is configured.
 The mobile app functions like using a Dynamics 365 app with internet on your PC.
 When internet is lost or diminished, the mobile app is unusable.
 Not recommended.
 2.	**Offline First _without_ internet connection**: Data is downloaded to the device and all changes are saved locally to your mobile device.
 When internet is restored, the changes are synced to the server.